theodore-norvell/cogent/README.md

 In the previous diagram, W, W2, W3, and the whole diagram are OR states.
 The single region inside of W, for example, is not considered to be a state.

 It might be logical to consider W to be an AND state with one child (its region) which is an OR state.
 That way all OR states would correspond to a region.
 But this is not the way Cogent sees it.
+(This might change if we every support internal actions)

 #### Start pseudostates

-Each OR state should have one (and only one) start pseudostates and it should have one and only one unlabelled transition to a sibling state which is not labelled.
+Each OR state should have one (and only one) start pseudostate and it should have one and only one transition out of it.
+This transition must go to a sibling state which is not labelled.

 However, an OR state with only one child state does not need a start pseudo state.